zendframework/zend-validator/doc/book/intro.md

 It is also possible to use a translator instead of setting own messages with `setMessage()`.
 But doing so, you should keep in mind, that the translator works also on messages you set your own.

+> ### Translation compatibility
+>
+> In versions 2.0 - 2.1, `Zend\Validator\AbstractValidator` implemented
+> `Zend\I18n\Translator\TranslatorAwareInterface` and accepted instances of
+> `Zend\I18n\Translator\Translator`.
+Starting in version 2.2.0, zend-validator
+> now defines a translator interface, > `Zend\Validator\Translator\TranslatorInterface`,
+> as well as it's own -aware variant, > `Zend\Validator\Translator\TranslatorAwareInterface`.
+> This was done to reduce dependencies for the component, and follows the
+> principal of Separated Interfaces.
+>
+> The upshot is that if you are migrating from a pre-2.2 version, and receiving
+> errors indicating that the translator provided does not implement
+> `Zend\Validator\Translator\TranslatorInterface`, you will need to make a
+> change to your code.
+>
+> An implementation of `Zend\Validator\Translator\TranslatorInterface` is
+> provided in `Zend\Mvc\I18n\Translator`, which also extends
+> `Zend\I18n\Translator\Translator`.
+This version can be instantiated and used
+> just as the original `Zend\I18n` version.
+>
+> A new service has also been registered with the MVC, `MvcTranslator`, which
+> will return this specialized, bridge instance.
+>
+> Most users should see no issues, as `Zend\Validator\ValidatorPluginManager`
+> has been modified to use the `MvcTranslator` service internally, which is how
+> most developers were getting the translator instance into validators in the
+> first place.
+You will only need to change code if you were manually injecting
+> the instance previously.